adzaria/blueprint-go-server/README.md

 On the 'bad side' it surely is more technical than other patterns.

 ## Ports and Adapters architecture 🔌

-This architecture is about isolating the core business.
+So this architecture is about isolating the core business.

-To achieve isolation, everything that is not pure business logic and is considered as an Actor driving the application (Primary Actor) or an Actor driven by the application (Secondary Actor) is just removed from the domain and pushed away on the surounding Framework layer.
-All communication between the actors and the application is achieved through Ports and Adapters.
+To achieve isolation, everything that is not pure business logic and is either using the application ( A Primary Actor, driving the application) or used by the application (A secondary actor, driven by the application) is just removed from the domain and pushed away on the surounding Framework layer.

+Then, all communication between those two types of actors and the application is achieved through Ports and Adapters.

+Ports are exposed by the core.
+Adapters either call the core through actions defined by the ports (Primary adapters), or implement actions defined by the port (Secondary adapters).

-If you read about this pattern, chances are you came accross a diagram like this:
+If you already read about this pattern, chances are you came accross a diagram like this:

 ![fig1](./README/hexagonal_traditional_layers.png "fig1")

-Notice how everything that is not part of the core business is simply pushed outside.
-Notice how those actors are all equally treated.
-The core do not adapt to them, they adapt to the core.
-The core define actions for the Primary Actors to use the application (Primary Ports), and defines actions a Secondary Actor has to implement so it can be used by the application (Secondary Ports).
+Notice how :
+- Everything that is not part of the core business is pushed outside,
+- All actors are all equally treated,
+- The core do not adapt to actors, they adapt to the core.

 ## Dependency injection 💉